tprebiba/accelerators-teaching/01_AUTH-2024_Accelerator_Physics/Setup_Instructions.md

-# Hands-On Lattice (and Longitudinal) Calculations using Python - Setup Instructions
+# Hands-on lattice calculations for the AUTH 2024 Accelerator Phyiscs course
 ---

 During the course we will use **Python3** in a **Jupyter notebook** with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and, mostly, the [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) packages.
 We will explain in the following sections how to install all necessary software on **your laptop**.

 A basic knowledge of Python is assumed.
-If you are not familiar with Python, you can find a few resources to fill the gap in the following sections.
+If you are not familiar with Python, you can find a few resources to fill the gap in the following YouTube videos:

-To get a better idea of the level of the Python knowledge needed for the course you can browse the [primer of the hands-on course](./CAS_Optics_Primer.pdf).
-Do not worry about the theory for the moment (it will be discussed in details during the school) but focus on the Python syntax and data types (tuples, lists,...).

-After [a short introduction](#a-very-short-introduction-to-python), where we provided some useful links to get familiar with Python, we will focus on the [software setup](#software-setup).
-Finally, in [appendix](#appendix-python-packages) you will find links and cheatsheets for the most common Python packages that will be used during the course.

-> **Important:** we kindly ask you to go throw this document **before coming** to CAS, such as to **prepare yourself** (and **your laptop**) for the course.

----
-# A very short introduction to Python
-You can find several nice courses, videos and resources on the internet.
-Here you have a couple of suggestions you can find on YouTube:

 <p align="center">
 <a href=http://www.youtube.com/watch?v=kqtD5dpn9C8><img src="http://img.youtube.com/vi/kqtD5dpn9C8/0.jpg" alt="Python for Beginners - Learn Python in 1 Hour" width="40%"/></a>